November 6, 2022

 At ACC Tip-Off, Walz said: “Morgan is not the same as Emily, but she can fill the same spot, but just brings a different talent set.
 Really excited about that.”

 Out of the teams with new head coaches, Syracuse will finish with the best record

-There are four new coaches in the ACC this season: Felicia Legette-Jack at Syracuse, Megan Gebbia at Wake Forest, Amaka Agugua-Hamilton at Virginia and Brooke Wyckoff at Florida State.
-For Legette-Jack, it’s a homecoming, and a chance for her to make a real positive impact and change at her alma mater.
+There are four new coaches in the ACC this season: Felisha Legette-Jack at Syracuse, Megan Gebbia at Wake Forest, Amaka Agugua-Hamilton at Virginia and Brooke Wyckoff at Florida State.
+For Legette-Jack, it’s a homecoming and a chance for her to make a real positive impact and change at her alma mater.